Skopje Grad Skopje, North Macedonia Travel Guide

 North Macedonia's diverse natural landscapes extend beyond Skopje's immediate vicinity.

-A protected area possessing a wealthy ecosystem.
+A nature reserve possessing a wealthy ecosystem.

-Recreational region with trails and views.
+Recreational zone with trails and views.

 Mountains, lakes, forests, and winter sports resorts.